Press "Enter" to skip to content

 [Atari, SUPERware]

 I dimly remember my first exposure to Conway’s Game of Life.
 In the early 90s, my father was regularly bringing back from his office small boxes of 51/4-inch floppies, and the only indication as to the content of those floppies was the hand-written mention: “divers” [“various” in French].
-In this innocent era when I did not know the meaning of the word “piracy”, I was occasionally bored enough to explore the content of those floppies.
+In this innocent era when I did not know the meaning of the word “piracy”, I was sometimes bored enough to explore the content of those floppies.
 Most of the time I was unable to either understand or appreciate their software – my father was not selective in what he brought home, and the same box could include games, tools or whatever content you can imagine, of all eras and all genres.
-Still, there were occasionally interesting games, in which case I would write down their names on the label below “divers” for future reference.
+Still, I occasionally found interesting games, in which case I would write down their names on the label below “divers” for future reference.

 Scrounging thus, I found a game simply called Life.
 It allowed you to position “cells” on a grid, and then launch the simulation.
 I did not find it interesting and quickly discarded it without adding its name below divers.
 All the games that did not have their name added were given new chances, as I regularly re-explored the divers floppies, and sometimes a game that I had overlooked was allowed, on the second or third examination, to have its name added to the label.
 But Life never had this honour, and eventually when I had enough items in my gaming rotation I stopped investigating the divers floppies altogether.
 Life had missed its chance.
 Much later, I learned about Conway’s Game of Life, understood that it was what Life had been all along, and did not think any more of it – it was not a real game after all.